AdaCore/learn/courses/advanced-spark/chapters/systems_programming.rst

 State Abstraction on Volatile Variables
 ---------------------------------------------------------------------

-- Abstract state needs to be identified as “External”
+- Abstract state needs to be identified as :ada:`External`

 - Flavors of volatility can be specified